 - Make sure not to overcook the salmon!
 Your salmon is done when it’s opaque and flakes easily.

 Generally, it is said that it is safe to eat the skin of the salmon when cooked.
-But it recommended not to because the skin of the salmon absorbs chemicals during their life through their skin and from other fish that they eat.
+But it is recommended not to because the skin of the salmon absorbs chemicals during their life through their skin and from other fish that they eat.
 These chemicals could be harmful and it’s better to be cautious and not consume the skin just in case.

 The skin of the salmon has good fats and it’s good to keep it on the salmon when preparing a pan-seared or baked salmon dish.
 It is best to sear the salmon with the skin down first, this way, you can allow it to crisp up and crook thoroughly without worrying about burning the salmon.
-Cooking the salmon skin side down first makes it much easier to slide a spatula under the crispy skin and flip to the other side.
+Cooking the salmon skin side down first makes it much easier to slide a spatula under the crispy skin and flip it to the other side.

-- Mushrooms
+- Creamy Garlic Mushrooms

-- Cherry Tomatoes
+- Easy Marinated Tomatoes

-- Broccoli
+- Air Fryer Broccoli

-More Salmon Recipes :
+More Salmon Recipes

 - Honey Garlic Salmon Recipe